 – 2nd gen. ― Jupiter-Saturn

 – 3rd gen. ― Uranus-Neptune

 – 4th gen. ― Venus-Earth

-¶ And the trifurcation debris disk condensed siderophile-depleted Kuiper belt objects (KBOs), presumably by streaming instability, against Neptune’s outer 2:3 mean motion resonance.
+¶ And the trifurcation debris disk condensed siderophile-depleted (hot-classical) Kuiper belt objects (KBOs), presumably by streaming instability, against Neptune’s outer 2:3 mean motion resonance.

-Binary-Sun spiral-in merger luminous red nova (LRN), 4,567 Ma:
+Binary-Sun spiral-in merger luminous red nova (LRN) at 4,567 Ma:

 ¶ Secular perturbation between former binary-Sun and former binary-Companion caused binary-Sun to spiral in and merge in at 4,567 Ma in a luminous red nova (LRN), which briefly created a plasma fireball that apparently engulfed the classical Kuiper belt, vaporizing volatiles from the surface of KBOs and melting the remaining refractory material into an igneous, siderophile-depletd rocky-iron crust.